tyoeer/tyoeerUtils/README.md

 	Function signature is `Class([name,] [parent])` (figure out the , yourself).
 -	`input`: Input manager that allows configurable actions depending on complex input-states.
 	Does not use OOP on the public part, but does use OOP in some internals.
 Horribly undocumented.

+# License

+ Chaoshead is licensed under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0).